 THE LEHIGH VALLEY CHARTER HIGH SCHOOL FOR THE ARTS

-And we had to use them all.
-So we did.
-Including the word ‘the’ twice.
-We grappled with the cumbersome thing and found a way to make it easy to read the long complete name AS WELL AS the short familiar name — simultaneously.
+We had to use them all, so we did, including the word ‘the’ twice.
+We grappled with this unwieldy name and found a way to make it easy to read both versions — the complete, long form AS WELL AS the short familiar form — simultaneously.